ImageMagick/Usage-Markdown/morphology/index.md

 :   This is a report of the results of applying the morphology primitive to the image.

-    The 'hash' number is a incremental count of the number of primitive passes though the image.
+    The 'hash' number is an incremental count of the number of primitive passes though the image.
     This gives you a good idea of how computationally intensive a compound morphology operator is.

     You then get a the actual number of pixels that were changed in some way during that pass.